Sickness Absence Procedure For All Staff

-1.9 Support will be provided to all employees with specific support to those covered by the Disability Discrimination Act 1995 (as amended).
-Support is available, where appropriate, from the Staff Counselling Service, The Occupational Health Unit and Dignity Advisors.
-Further information in relation to the Disability Discrimination Act and reasonable adjustments can be found on the University website http://www.cardiff.ac.uk/humrs/staffinfo/policyprocedures/dda1995.
+1.9 Support will be provided to all employees with specific support to those covered by the Equality Act 2010.
+Support is available, where appropriate, from the Staff Counseling Service, The Occupational Health Unit and Dignity Advisors.
+Further information in relation to the Equality Act and reasonable adjustments can be found on the University website website http://www.cardiff.ac.uk/humrs/staffinfo/policyprocedures/dda1995.

 - the employee’s absence record over the previous rolling twelve month period;